 #85 Go on a Date When Heff is Home on Leave

 Since my husband was on a hardship tour and not a typical deployment, he was allowed to use leave to come home to visit.
 While he was home, we were able to go out on a date, just the two of us.
 It’s very rare for us to go out without the kids, so we made the most of it!

 #86 Make a Deployment Wall

 This was one of the most productive items on my deployment bucket list.
 Making a deployment wall was so good for the kids.
-It helped them to have a visual representation of how much time there was before daddy came home and we liked having our deployment bucket list on display!
-(You can exactly how we made our deployment wall in this post!)
+It helped them to have a visual representation of how much time there was before daddy came home.
+We also liked having our deployment bucket list on display!
+(You can see exactly how we made our deployment wall in this post!)